fetchai/agents-aea/docs/protocol.md

 ## `fetchai/fipa:0.1.0` protocol

-The `fetchai/fipa:0.1.0` protocol definition includes a `FIPAMessage` with the following performatives:
+The `fetchai/fipa:0.1.0` protocol definition includes a `FipaMessage` with the following performatives:

 ```python
 class Performative(Enum):